 Balloons – Macy’s Balloon Inflation

 Witnessing the balloons securely tethered tight is a truly remarkable sight!
 Following inflation, the dedicated Macy’s balloon crew ensures that all the characters are firmly anchored, preventing any unexpected takeoffs overnight.
 For young onlookers, the sight of large sandbags attached to expansive nets, keeping their favorite friends grounded, adds an extra layer of excitement.
 Beyond the visual spectacle, there’s an opportunity to discover entertaining facts about your beloved parade characters as you journey along the parade route.
-Macy’s facilitates this exploration by displaying the names of the balloons at each inflation station, a particularly useful feature when the balloon is in the process of being inflated and might be challenging to identify.
+Macy’s displays the names of the balloons at each inflation station, a particularly useful feature when the balloon is in the process of being inflated and might be challenging to identify.

 Tips for your Visit – Macy’s Thanksgiving Day Parade Balloon Inflation Celebration